Pitching Your Products and Services

 Why You Need Good Copywriting

 If you manage a small business, a website with strong, optimized content and a modern look-and-feel can level the playing field against much larger competition.
 If you run a larger organization, on the other hand, great content marketing can help level smaller competitors online.

 So if you're anything less than confident when you send prospective customers a link to your website — or, if you second-guess your advertisements when you see them online, in a magazine, or hear them on the radio — then it's time for a change.

 If you're not happy with how your business is being positioned or advertised, why wait?

 Copywriting for businesses is all about striking the right balance between simplicity and specificity and convention and creativity.

-It's about emphatically promoting the advantages your brand, product, or service offers without pretension or cockiness.
-It's about explaining features, capabilities, specialties and other qualities with the enthusiasm of a English Lit major and the competency of Technical Writer.
+It's about strongly promoting the advantages your brand, product, or service offers without pretension or cockiness.
+It's about explaining features, capabilities and specialties with the enthusiasm of a English Lit major and the competency of Technical Writer.

 And above all, it's about making sure your business objectives and brand identity align with the content that potential customers and other readers will use to distinguish your organization from others in your industry.